Cornell-MAE-UG/portfolio-jw2689/_projects/torqueWrench.md

 <br>
 ![Photo of probes]({{ "/assets/images/probes.png" | relative_url }}){: .inline-image-l}
 <br><br>
 We chose a strain gauge with a slightly larger gauge factor (~2) than the baseline gauge.
-To get this, we chose the Omega SGD-3/350-LY11.
-It is a linear strain gauge with 3mm grids, and 350ohms.
-It is a general use foil strain gauge, which is reported to have the gauge factor ~2.
-Having 3mm grids, it is able to be attached easily onto either side of our cylindrial cross section on the outside.
+To get this, we chose the Omega SGD-3/350-LY43.
+It is a linear strain gauge with that is 7mm long and around 3mm in width, with 350ohms resistance.
+It has a max V* of 13Vrms, and is a general use aluminum foil strain gauge, which is reported to have the gauge factor ~2.
+Being 7mm long, it is able to be attached easily onto either side of our cylindrial cross section on the outside.
 <br>
 ![gauge]({{ "/assets/images/gauge.png" | relative_url }}){: .inline-image-r style="width: 100px"}